-12.1 For employees compulsorily dismissed as redundant, the Trust has an obligation to offer any suitable alternative employment that may be available.
-As a single employer across all schools and the central team, suitable alternative employment may be offered from across the Trust.
+12.1 For employees compulsorily dismissed as redundant, the employer has an obligation to offer any suitable alternative employment that may be available.

 13.0 Redundancy and pension benefits

 - 13.1 To qualify for early release of pension as a result of redundancy an employee must: - be a member of the Local Government Pension Scheme or the Teachers' Pension Scheme - have more than two years pensionable membership - be 55 or over and in the case of Teachers Pension Scheme have the employer's approval.